The single largest question I get when talking to people about modern slavery is this: “But how can I really help?”

-When Exodus Road began this work in intervention six years ago, my husband who worked as an undercover operative overseas came home one night discouraged.
+When Exodus Road first began this work in intervention, my husband who worked as an undercover operative overseas came home one night discouraged.
 He was actively working with the police to locate minors caught in sex slavery, and had witnessed a particularly gut-wrenching night.

 We talked about quitting.
 The risks—to our safety, to our mental health, to our marriage—seemed too high.
 We didn’t have the answers for how we would handle what might come down the pike at us next.

 But then we thought about the 14-year-old farmer’s daughter who thought she was taking a job in a restaurant, was deceived by a corrupt system, and who was now held under the thumb of a pimp, forced to sleep with five or more older men a night in some seedy brothel.
 We thought about what she would say to us, to our excuses and our doubts about what abolition might cost us.

 We thought she’d probably look at us and say, “Come and find me.
 Help me.
 Fight for me.
 I don’t care what it might costs or how.
 Figure it out.”

 Figure it out.

 And it’s what I would say to you, as well.
 If you want a free world for our kids, if you want to stand with the literal slaves today against oppression, figure it out.

 It doesn’t have to be dramatic, but it will require action.
 From all of us.